Vinam09/airbnb-clone/README.md

-# Next.js + Tailwind CSS Learner Project
+# Next.js + Tailwind CSS
+This is a learner project: Fully responsive Airbnb UI clone using Next.js, TailwindCSS